AeonLucid/POGOLib/README.md

 # Example (OUTDATED)

-This example logs in, retrieves nearby pokestops, checks if you have already searched them, if you have not, he will check the distance between you and the pokestop.
+This example logs in, retrieves nearby pokestops, checks if you have already searched them.
+If you have not, he will check the distance between you and the pokestop.
 If you are close enough to the pokestop, he will search it and display the results.

 ```csharp
 var session = Login.GetSession("username", "password", LoginProvider.PokemonTrainerClub, 51.507351, -0.127758);